tschumann/sandbot/readme.txt

 Q. How do I build Sandbot?
 A. If you want to build it yourself, use a tagged release as the head of master can be unstable.
    On Windows open dlls/Sandbot-2017.sln with Visual Studio and compile it.
-   On Linux install gcc-multilib and g++-multilib or your distro's equivalent packages and run make inside of dlls/
+   On Linux apt-get install gcc gcc-multilib g++-multilib (or equivalent) and run make inside of dlls/

 Q. Can you fix Sandbot not working on my distro?
 A. Unless it's a fairly recent version of Ubuntu, probably not - it's enough work keeping it running on two platforms.
 Recompiling on your distro should hopefully sort it out - let someone know if it won't compile.